Papua New Guinea: Islands

 Day 2: Boarding our comfortable liveaboard dive boat with air condition rooms, this morning we sail towards Normanby Island in the D’Entrecasteaux Archipelago.

 Day 3: Arriving overnight at a secluded bay, we will make our way ashore and spend all day birding lowland forest.
 The gorgeous Goldie’s Bird-of-Paradise and the bizarre Curl-crested Manucode will be our main targets, along with the recently-split but very distinct Ochre-bellied Kingfisher and Louisiade Imperial Pigeon.
-We should also be able to enjoy our first sightings of Purple-bellied Lory, and maybe a few bonuses like vittatum Grey-headed Cicadabird or meeki Pygmy Longbill.
-Puff-backed Honeyeater, Spectacled Longbill, and Variable Shrikethrush are also possible.
+We should keep an eye out for the splittable vicinus Claret-breasted Fruit Dove, and be able to enjoy our first sightings of Purple-bellied Lory.
+A few bonuses may include vittatum Grey-headed Cicadabird or meeki Pygmy Longbill.
+Others like Puff-backed Honeyeater, Spectacled Longbill, and Variable Shrikethrush are also possible.

 Day 4: After another morning session on Normanby, we sail east to arrive at a series of tiny islands in the late-afternoon.
 We should have time to take a short snorkelling session at the excellent coral reef next to our anchorage, or otherwise do this tomorrow morning after birding.